 While any licensed attorney can write a will or trust for you, very few have dedicated themselves solely to the art and science of estate planning like the attorneys at Crain & Wooley.
 Not only is our firm’s founding partner, Justin T. Crain, one of the top 3 estate planning lawyers in Plano, but he also wrote the book Leaving a Legacy: What Every Texan Should Know About Estate Planning to educate everyday people and help them understand what to expect from the estate planning process.

 Our top-notch lawyers practice solely in the area of estate planning and possess years of experience and legal insight that allows us to provide our clients best-in-class service that is supported by up-to-date, best practices.
+Contact our skilled Dallas-Fort Worth estate planning lawyers for guidance.

 - Estate Planning and Reverse Mortgages